PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

     *   **Dynamic Language Switching**: Real-time language switching with persistent storage
 *   **State Management**: Global user state is managed via a custom `useAuth` hook that decodes the JWT with proper token validation and expiration handling.
 Component-level state is managed with `useState` and `useEffect`.
 The auth state properly synchronizes with dataset visibility logic.
 URL state management through React Router for pagination and filtering.
 *   **Routing**: React Router DOM v6 is used for client-side routing with URL parameter management, enabling deep linking to specific pages and states (e.g., `?p=22&limit=50&tab=public`).
 Enhanced routing includes dedicated pages for users list and all datasets with URL state management.
-*   **HTTP Client**: Axios with interceptors for JWT token management and consistent API communication patterns.
+*   **HTTP Client**: Axios with advanced interceptors for automatic JWT token management, request/response handling, and consistent API communication patterns.
+The axios instance automatically includes authentication headers and handles token refresh.
 *   **Navigation System**: Revolutionary navigation menu architecture with:
     *   **Organized Menu Structure**: Logical grouping into sections (Main, Datasets, Community) with descriptive dropdown menus
     *   **Enhanced User Experience**: Modern navigation menu with icons, descriptions, and contextual links
     *   **Unified Interface**: Consistent navigation throughout all pages including dataset details
 *   **User Experience**: Modern sticky layout system with fixed header/footer, intuitive breadcrumb navigation, loading states, error boundaries, and responsive modal dialogs.
 *   **Shared Types**: To ensure consistency and prevent data-related bugs, the frontend uses a centralized file for shared TypeScript types (`src/types/index.ts`).
 All major data structures, like `User` and `Dataset`, are defined here and imported throughout the application.
+*   **Administrative Panel**: Comprehensive admin interface (`/admin`) available exclusively to Administrator users with:
+    *   **User Management**: Change user roles (Administrator, Developer, User) and delete users from the system
+    *   **Dataset Management**: Force delete any datasets regardless of ownership
+    *   **Safety Controls**: Admins cannot modify their own accounts to prevent lockouts
+    *   **Audit Logging**: All administrative actions are logged with details for security tracking
+    *   **Full Localization**: Complete translation support with proper i18n integration

 ### 2.4.
 User Experience & Interface Design